young-kcd/firebird/doc/README.read_consistency.md

 ### Update conflicts handling

-When statement executed within read committed read consistency transaction its database view is not changed (similar to snapshot transaction).
+When statement executed within *read committed read consistency* transaction its database view is not changed (similar to snapshot transaction).
 Therefore it is useless to wait for commit of concurrent transaction in the hope to re-read new committed record version.
 On read, behavior is similar to read committed *record version* transaction - do not wait for active transaction and walk backversions chain looking for record version visible to the current snapshot.

-When update conflict happens engine behavior is changed.
-If concurrent transaction is active, engine waits (according to transaction lock timeout) and if concurrent transaction still not committed, update conflict error is returned.
-If concurrent transaction is committed, engine creates new snapshot and restart top-level statement execution.
-In both cases all work performed up to the top-level statement is undone.

-This is the same logic as user applications uses for update conflict handling usually, but it is a bit more efficient as it excludes network roundtrips to\from client host.
-This restart logic is not applied to the selectable stored procedures if update conflict happens after any record returned to the client application.
-In this case *isc_update_conflict* error is returned.
+For *read committed read consistency* mode handling of update conflicts by the engine is changed significantly.
+When update conflict is detected the following is performed:
+a) transaction isolation mode temporarily switched to the read committed *no record version mode*
+b) engine put write lock on conflicted record
+c) engine continue to evaluate remaining records of update\delete cursor and put write locks on it too
+d) when there is no more records to fetch, engine start to undo all actions performed since top-level statement execution starts and put write locks on every updated\deleted record, all inserted records are removed
+e) then engine restores transaction isolation mode as read committed *read consistency*, creates new statement-level snapshot and restart execution of top-level statement.

+Such algorithm allows to ensure that after restart already updated records remains locked, will be visible to the new snapshot, and could be updated again with no further conflicts.
+Also, because of read consistency mode, set of modified records remains consistent.

+Notes:
+- restart algorithm above is applied to the UPDATE, DELETE, SELECT WITH LOCK and MERGE statements, with and without RETURNING clause, executing directly by user applicaiton or as a part of some PSQL object (stored procedure\function, trigger, EXECUTE BLOCK, etc)
+- if UPDATE\DELETE statement is positioned on some explicit cursor (WHERE CURRENT OF) then engine skip step (c) above, i.e. not fetches and not put write locks on remaining records of cursor
+- if top-level statement is SELECT'able and update conflict happens after one or more records was returned to the application, then update conflict error is reported as usual and restart is not initiated
+- restart is not initiated for statements in autonomous blocks
+- after 10 attempts engine stop restarts and report update conflict
-Note: by historical reasons isc_update_conflict reported as secondary error code with primary error code isc_deadlock.
+- by historical reasons isc_update_conflict reported as secondary error code with primary error code isc_deadlock.

-### No more precommitted transactions
+### Precommitted transactions

-*Read-committed read only* (RCRO) transactions currently marked as committed immediately when transaction started.
+*Read-committed read only* transactions marked as committed immediately when transaction started.
 This is correct if read-committed transaction needs no database snapshot.
-But it is not correct to mark RCRO transaction as committed as it can break statement-level snapshot consistency.
+But it is not correct to mark *read consistency read only* transaction as committed as it can break statement-level snapshot consistency.
+Therefore *read consistency read only* transactions is not precommitted on start.
+Other kinds of read committed read only transactions (*[no] record version*) works as before and marked as committed when such transaction started.

 ### Support for new READ COMMITTED READ CONSISTENCY isolation level
 #### SQL syntax